Streetcars in St. Louis: Consolidation

-As automobiles became more numerous, rider ship declined.
-United Railways stopped making a profit and couldn’t pay the mill fare tax due the city.
+As automobiles became more numerous, ridership declined.
+United Railways stopped making a profit and couldn't pay the city's mill fare tax.
 On March 9, 1918, the city reached an agreement with United.
-The nickel fare would be raised to $0.06, the mill tax would be removed, they would pay 0.5% of gross earnings to the city, and the $2.3MM due the city would be paid out of earnings over 7% of their $60MM assessed value.
+The nickel fare would be raised to 6¢, the mill tax would be removed, the company would pay 0.5% of gross earnings to the city, and the $2.3 million due the city would be paid out of earnings over 7% of their $60 million assessed value.
 The public was outraged (probably at the fare increase).

 A referendum petition cancelling the agreement was prepared, but was stolen by burglars who drilled a safe where it was stored in the Cigarmakers Union office.
 United refused to honor the agreement.
-A compromise was reached in January, 1919.
+A compromise was reached in January 1919.
 The company would pay the back mill tax in 10 annual payments of $250K with interest.
-Again the public was outraged.
-Mayor Kiel maintained he was elected in 1917 to resolve the United issue.
-This time recall petitions were circulated for his removal.
+Again the public was outraged.Mayor Kiel maintained he was elected in 1917 to resolve the United issue.
+This time, recall petitions were circulated for his removal.

 In 1919, United filed for bankruptcy.
-Richard McCulloch, president of United Railways was to be tried for burglary in the theft of the referendum petitions.
+Richard McCulloch, president of United Railways, was to be tried for burglary in the theft of the referendum petitions.
 The very complex bankruptcy involving numerous bonds was finally settled in 1924.

-In 1926, United raised fares from 7 to 8 cts or 15 cts for two rides.
-They reorganized again in 1927.
-United Railways was taken over by St. Louis Public Service Company at midnight on November 30, 1927.
+In 1926, United raised fares from 7 to 8 cents or 15 cents for two rides.
+The company reorganized again in 1927, and United Railways was taken over by St. Louis Public Service Company at midnight on November 30.

 Decline

-In the 1920s streetcars began to be replaced by motor buses as bus operators could route freely over public streets, paying only vehicle and gas taxes, while streetcar operators had fixed routes by the tracks, and had to pay additional property taxes for the infrastructure they placed in the road, however a good transit route doesn't need to change often.
-The construction of Highway I-70 that cut through downtown St. Louis, threatened and ended service to many street lines.
-The last St. Louis streetcar route in operation was the 15 Hodiamont line which ceased service on May 21, 1966.
-Much of the streetcar systems' routes are today's MetroBus and Madison County Transit bus routes.
+In the 1920s, streetcars began to be replaced by motor buses that could route freely over public streets, paying only vehicle and gas taxes, while streetcar operators had fixed routes by the tracks, and had to pay additional property taxes for the infrastructure they placed in the road.
+The construction of Highway I-70 through downtown St. Louis, ended service to many street lines.

+The last St. Louis streetcar route in operation was the 15 Hodiamont line, which ceased service on May 21, 1966.